 Now, many people are using CBD products, and other shops are realising that there is a trend here.
 Lloyds Pharmacy has now jumped on the bandwagon.
 In today’s review, we will be taking a look at the range of CBD products sold at Lloyds Pharmacy, namely the brand Celtic Wind Crops.

-CBD at Lloyds Pharmacy: Who is Celtic Wind Crops?
+CBD at Lloyds Pharmacy: Who Are Celtic Wind Crops?

 Celtic Wind Crops believes that it is important to follow the crop from ‘seed to shelf’, ensuring that they know what happens during every step of the process and providing traceability for the consumer.
 As a full-time member of the European Industrial Hemp Association (EIHA), consumers can rest assured that these products are licensed and of a high quality.